fairtracks/fairtracks_validator/README.md

 ## Original work

-The code currently in this repository started as a fork from code currently available at [extended JSON Schema validators](//github.com/inab/extended-json-schema-validators) repository.
+The code developed in this repository started as a fork from code currently available at [extended JSON Schema validators](//github.com/inab/extended-json-schema-validators) repository.

+Later, the different extensions in Python gained real modularisation, and the core and the different extensions were interesting in very different projects.

+As extended JSON validation Python code is relevant to several research projects, it has been split from this repo, keeping the core and original extensions at [https://github.com/inab/python-extended-json-schema-validator](https://github.com/inab/python-extended-json-schema-validator), and keeping specific FAIRTracks extensions at [https://github.com/fairtracks/fairtracks_validator_python](https://github.com/fairtracks/fairtracks_validator_python).
+Both of them are now available at PyPi.